Oklahoma Ice Storm HVAC Prep | Before, During & After

 Oklahoma winter ice storm and snow, Kingfisher

 Oklahoma ice storms can push heat pumps past their efficiency threshold.
-Know your backup heat options.
+Understand your backup heat options.

 Before the Storm, 24-48 Hours Out